 Eric H. Luckman has been defending the rights of his clients for over 32 years.
 His early career was focused on personal injury and wrongful death claims.
 In the last ten years his focus has shifted to insurance coverage and bad faith claims.
 Regardless of his practice area focus, Mr. Luckman has consistently fought to make sure that people are protected under the laws that are supposed to protect them.

-While the team at the Law Office of The Law Office of Eric H. Luckman, P.A. knows that we do everything in our power to help those that seek their protection, the firm knows that there are many others who are trying to do similar good work.
+While the team at the Law Office of Eric H. Luckman, P.A. does everything in our power to help those that seek their protection, the firm knows that there are many others who are trying to do similar good work.
 As well, we know that many of the people we’ve helped have been helped by a cadre of others to ensure that their rights have been upheld.
 We know that by investing in the education of a student with similar goals and values to our own, we are helping to create a future where our values and goals will be upheld.

 - This scholarship is open to any student who is currently enrolled in an accredited undergraduate, graduate, or professional, program in the United States.
 This includes accredited community college students; and high school seniors, and students who possess a GED, who have been accepted to or are enrolled in an accredited program.

 - The scholarship applicant must be able to demonstrate a commitment to fighting for people’s rights and to be able to explain how their education goals will help them to be able to do this in the future